Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Guidelines

 \subsection{Report Model Version, Configuration, and Customizations}

-\begin{framed} \underline{tl;dr:} Researchers \must report the exact LLM model or tool version, configuration, and experiment date in the \paper.
-For fine-tuned models, they \must describe the fine-tuning goal, dataset, and procedure.
-Researchers \should include default parameters, explain model choices, compare base- and fine-tuned model using suitable metrics and benchmarks, and share fine-tuning data and weights (or alternatively justify why they cannot share them). \end{framed}
+\begin{framed} \summary: Researchers \must report the exact LLM model or tool version, configuration, and date of study execution in the \paper.
+When using quantized models, researchers \should report the quantization level and method.
+For fine-tuned models, they \must describe the fine-tuning goal, dataset, and procedure in the \paper.
+Researchers \should include default parameters, explain model choices, compare base- and fine-tuned model using suitable metrics and benchmarks, and share fine-tuning data and weights as \supplementarymaterial (or alternatively justify in the \paper why they cannot share them). \end{framed}

-This guideline focuses on documenting the \emph{model-specific} aspects of empirical studies involving LLMs.
-While Section~\toolarchitecture addresses how LLMs are integrated into larger systems and tools, here we concentrate on the models themselves, their version, configuration parameters, and any direct customizations applied to the model (e.g., fine-tuning).
-Whether only this guideline or also the following one applies for a particular study depends on the exact study setup and tool architecture.
-In any event, as soon as an LLM is involved, the information outlined in this guideline is essential to enable reproducibility and replicability.